sh-owo/AIt-rider/README.md

-Game pile is in the Release
+Game File is in the Release